 Building a new home is an exciting experience, and it can be easy to get overwhelmed by the details of the process.
-You may have lots of questions about where to begin, how the process works, and how to prepare.
+You may have lots of home building questions such as where to begin, how the process works, and how to prepare.

-Here are some answers to the most common questions about home building and homebuilders:
+Here are some answers to the most common homebuilder and home building questions:

 Should you build a home or buy a home?

 One advantage of buying an existing home is convenience.
 Once you’re approved by your lender, you can shop for a home you like & make an offer.
 An advantage of building a new home is customization.
 You’ll be able to get exactly what you want.
 You may start out wanting to buy an existing home and end up building exactly what you want.
 On the other hand, you may start out wanting to build a home and find something on the market that fits your needs.
 In the end, the decision to build or buy comes down to which option is best for you.

 How do I prepare to build a home?

 When preparing to build a home, the first step is to research and get recommendations for homebuilders in your area.
 After you’ve found your homebuilder, you should schedule your first meeting with them.
 In this first meeting, you’ll talk about floor plans, locations, and customizations.
 Once you nail down exactly what you want, your builder will be able to put together the estimate of the cost of your home.
 After you get the estimate, you should determine your home financing.
 Then, it’s time to nail down the construction timeline and get ready for your new home to be completed.